 Section 2 – Junior Warden

 The Junior Warden shall be elected annually from and by the Vestry and shall serve on its Executive Committee and Finance Committee.
 The Junior Warden shall supervise the maintenance and upkeep of all Parish property.
 He/she shall keep himself/herself informed regarding the general attitude of the congregation at large and communicate this information to the Rector and to the Vestry, as appropriate.
-The Junior Warden shall preside at all meetings in the absence of the Rector and Senior Warden
+The Junior Warden shall preside at all meetings in the absence of the Rector and Senior Warden.

 Section 3 – Secretary

 The Secretary (also called the Clerk) of the Vestry shall be elected annually from and by the Vestry and shall serve on the Executive Committee.
 The Secretary shall record the names of those present and record all votes and the minutes of all Vestry meetings.
 The Secretary shall see that notice is sent for all Vestry Meetings.
-He/she shall take the minutes at the Annual Parish Meeting and record the election results.
+He/she shall take the minutes at the Annual Parish Meeting and record the Vestry election results.
 In the absence of the Secretary, the presiding officer shall appoint a member of the Vestry as Secretary pro-tem.

 Section 4 – Treasurer